MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 - Run the code and check the generated TemplateComparison_calculatedMetrics.xlsx document.
 - You do not need to copy the processed data to the original document.
 All evaluated data from "TemplateComparison_calculatedMetrics.xlsx" should be linked automatically to "TemplateComparisonAnalytics.xlsx".
 If not, refresh workbook links.
 For this, press Data -> Workbook Links -> Refresh.
 Both files should be in the same folder.

+### Steps to extend the analysis

 If you want to extend the document and add more data for analysis, do the following:

-- Clone a sheet from the "ReqSet Template" sheet of the TemplateComparisonAnalytics.xlsx document.
+- Clone a sheet from the "empty sheet" sheet of the TemplateComparisonAnalytics.xlsx document.
 - Give a meaningful name for the sheet.
 The presented document uses the following notation for this: "document name" + "template name".
 If requirements are written in a free form, "template name" is equal to "free".
 - Add necessary requirements from the selected requirement document to the "Text" column: one requirement per row.
 - Fill the "ID" and "name_of_template" columns if appropriate for your comparison.
 - Assess the requirements for the presented quality metrics.
 - Assess the requirements for the presented readability score metrics if applicable.
+- Adjust links to sheet names on the summary sheet to get overview.
 - Some metrics can be evaluated by python code.
-To learn how to do this, take a look at the "How to evaluate particular quality metrics with python code" section.
+To learn how to do this, take a look above.
+  - The respective sheet needs to be added also within the TemplateComparison_calculatedMetrics.xlsx document and the sheet name adapted in the workbook links on the sheet.

 If you would like to evaluate more metrics via code, do the following: